LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-types.rst

 allocated using any of the LCAPI type allocation calls.
 Member methods are allocated using `lasso_typeAllocTag`.
 LCAPI member method functions are implemented just like any other LCAPI method.
-In the example below, ``myTagMemberFunction`` is a function with the standard LCAPI tag prototype:
+In the example below, "myTagMemberFunction" is a function with the standard LCAPI prototype:

 .. code-block:: c++